 If you're interested in local news, then there are over a dozen metropolitan stations you can enable in your flash briefing settings such as NBC 4 New York, NBC4 Southern California, NBC 5 Chicago, and more.

 Unfortunately traffic information is limited to a set destination with the options to include stops in between, but I don't recommend using it outside your daily work route.

 There are a few traffic skills available, but they're either region specific or don't provide enough detail for your route/s.

 If you don't want to wait for a news update about your favorite team, then you have the option to aggregate your favorite teams in a customized sports update.

-You could even get live scores if you're unable to watch, so there's never anything to miss.
+You could even get live scores if you're unable to watch as well as personal stats on any player, so there's never anything to miss.

 7. Weather Forecast

 I bet this was one of the first features produced for Echo after music, and it's easy to see why.
 The weather is often the first thing we want to know when waking up in the morning, and this feature provides the current weather and a 7-day forecast.

 All it takes is setting up your location through the Alexa app and you're good to go.
 It's a handy little tool that doesn't require a phone, a tablet, or TV.
 I mean sure if you want to know every detail then maybe a cellphone will help, but most people only care about the basics and Alexa is here to help.